pradhapanr/pradhapanr/README.md

 # About me!

 Hi there!
-My name is <strong>Pradhapan Rajendran</strong>, but everyone calls me Prad.
-I'm currently in my fourth year of Honours Computer Science at the University of Guelph, and I am also enrolled in the Co-op program.
+My name is Pradhapan, but everyone calls me **Prad**.
+I'm currently in my fifth year of Honours Computer Science at the University of Guelph.
+I'm mostly experienced in cloud engineering, but I also enjoy exploring distributed computing problems.

-I'm currently interning at Amazon Web Services, building [serverless tooling](https://github.com/aws/serverless-application-model) on the Serverless Application Experience Team.
+If you're a GraphQL developer, you may be interested in the [tooling I built](https://aws.amazon.com/blogs/mobile/aws-sam-now-supports-graphql-applications-with-aws-appsync/) for the [Serverless Application Model](https://github.com/aws/serverless-application-model) to support AppSync!

 <!---
 pradhapanr/pradhapanr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.